neurord/stochdiff/README.rst

      Exception in thread "main" java.lang.RuntimeException: java.lang.UnsatisfiedLinkError: hdf5

 That means that either you do not have the java hdf5 libraries installed, or java doesn't know how to find them.
-To fix the problem, install the java hdf5 libraries by installing HDFView+Object 2.14 (do not install version 3), which includes jarhdf.jar, jarhdf5.jar and hdfobject.jar (and slf4j*.jar) as well as .dll files.
+To fix the problem (using neurord-v3.2.4 ), install the java hdf5 libraries by installing HDFView+Object 2.14 (do not install version 3), which includes jarhdf.jar, jarhdf5.jar and hdfobject.jar (and slf4j*.jar) as well as .dll files.
 In windows, if you are running neurord from the command line, install the windows 32bit version, obtained from https://support.hdfgroup.org/products/java/release/download.html Extract the zip archive, run the installer.